Skip to main content

 • Dual Interface - Both function-based and REST API transaction management

-• Automatic Cleanup - Expired transaction management
+• Automatic Cleanup - Expired transaction management (discards the buffer)

 Table of Contents